-While the tofu may not contribute much to the flavor of this agedashi tofu with truffled mushrooms, it contributes in a very significant way to hosting the other flavors of this dish.
-The delicate texture of the silken tofu, and the contrast with its crispy coating, are as crucial to this dish as the flavor-packed tsuyu and truffled shiitake mushrooms.
+While the tofu may not contribute much to the flavour of this agedashi tofu recipe with truffled mushrooms, it contributes in a very significant way to hosting the other flavours of this dish.
+The delicate texture of the silken tofu, and the contrast with its crispy coating, are as crucial to this dish as the flavour-packed tsuyu and truffled shiitake mushrooms.

 Potato starch – the secret ingredient